bluemelodia/Lists/README.md

 - Encrypt usernames/passwords?
 Expire the session after 15 minutes.
 - Confirm that user sessions are lasting the expect amount of time.
+- Make it easier to find the phone area code.
+- Sort tasks by due date.

 ## Navigation